Victims ID'd in Dallas Methodist hospital shooting - NewsBreak

 Victims ID'd in Dallas Methodist hospital shooting

-DALLAS (CBSDFW.COM) - The Dallas County Medical Examiner's office has identified both victims in Saturday's shooting at Methodist Dallas Medical Center as Jacqueline Pokuaa, 45 and Annette Flowers, 63.
+DALLAS (CBSDFW.COM) - The Dallas County Medical Examiner's office has identified both victims in Saturday's shooting at Methodist Dallas Medical Center as Jacqueline Pokuaa, 45 and Katie Flowers, 63.

 "We lost two healthcare workers who were going about their day helping others," Dallas Police Chief Eddie Garcia said during a news conference on Oct.
 24.